MikeAbner/nile/README.md

 ## Evaluation

-It's always important to know how you are going to be evaluated.
 What we are going to look for are pretty straightforward.

 1. Does the layout match the mock as closely as possible?
 Is the CSS well organized?